-JOB DESCRIPTION Date Ap Board M Total Po Pay Clas linute No ints: 8 JOB TITLE: Assistant Manager, Communications Operations JOB NO.: Z28031 BRANCH: Priority Response Command/East Field Command SUPERSEDES S: A1201 9.3 UNIT: Priority Operations - Communications Services HOURS OF W ORK 35 SHIFTS: 1 SECTION: Communications Operations NO. OF INCU MBENTS S IN TH IS JOB: 1 REPORTS TO Manager, Communications Services DATE PREPA RED: 20 19.11.0 1

-SUMMARY OF FUNCTION:
+Total Points: 818 Pay Class: Z28 JOB TITLE: Assistant Manager, Communications Operations JOB NO.: Z28031 BRANCH: Priority Response Command/East Field Command SUPERSEDES: A12019.3 UNIT: Priority Operations - Communications Services HOURS OF WORK: 35 SHIFTS: 1 SECTION: Communications Operations NO. OF INCUMBENTS IN THIS JOB: 1 REPORTS TO: Manager, Communications Services DATE PREPARED: 2019.11.01 SUMMARY OF FUNCTION:

 Responsible for supervising and coordinating the administrative and operational support functions for the Communications Operations section of Communications Services; provides administrative and operational direction and supervision for the section; ensures that all services provided are carried out in a timely, effective and economical manner; ensures compliance with established standards, policies and procedures necessary for the efficient control and application of all operational services.
 DIRECTION EXERCISED:

 Directly supervises the activities of the Senior Operations Supervisors, Administrative Cocordinator and administrative staff.
 MACHINES & EQUIPMENT USED:

 Workstation with associated software and specialized applications including I-CAD reports, Computer Aided Dispatch, Voice Logging System and other systems and applications utilized at Communications Services.
 DUTIES AND RESPONSIBILITIES:

-- Manages the day-to-day business processes and activities of all staff directly involved in the Communications Operations section ensuring that staff performance standards and Service delivery expectations are met. - Accountable for the provision of effective and timely administrative and operational services for Communications Services; investigates and makes recommendations with respect to the resolution of operational issues that may have a direct impact on Service field units; liaises with, makes recommendations and provides direction to the Senior Operations Supervisors regarding the handling of member performance issues. - 3.
-Evaluates procedural, equipment and policy issues that are common to Communications Services, (i.e. impacts staff or affects platoons) and advises the unit Manager accordingly; performs the role of second in command of Communications Services with respect to those issues relating to labour relations and grievance matters involving civilian members. - Performs risk analysis to ensure operational continuity and identifies areas requiring development/training; oversees the training requirements of staff and ensures compliance with Provincial Adequacy Standards.
+- Manages the day-to-day business processes and activities of all staff directly involved in the Communications Operations section ensuring that staff performance standards and Service delivery expectations are met. - Accountable for the provision of effective and timely administrative and operational services for Communications Services; investigates and makes recommendations with respect to the resolution of operational issues that may have a direct impact on Service field units; liaises with, makes recommendations and provides direction to the Senior Operations Supervisors regarding the handling of member performance issues. - Evaluates procedural, equipment and policy issues that are common to Communications Services, (i.e. impacts staff or affects platoons) and advises the unit Manager accordingly; performs the role of second in command of Communications Services with respect to those issues relating to labour relations and grievance matters involving civilian members. - Performs risk analysis to ensure operational continuity and identifies areas requiring development/training; oversees the training requirements of staff and ensures compliance with Provincial Adequacy Standards.
+The above statements reflect the principal functions and duties as required for proper evaluation of the job and shall not be construed as a detailed description of all the work requirements that may be inherent in the job or incidental to it.